GeorgeSchiro/GoPcBackup/README.md

     If you delete the file, it will be recreated from the content found in -BackupDoneScriptHelp (see above).

+-BackupDoneScriptTimeoutMins=180

+    This determines how many minutes the "backup done" script will be permitted to run before throwing a timeout error.

 -BackupFailedScriptEnabled=True

     Set this switch False to skip running the "backup failed" script.